Ray Parker Jr.: Acting

 In addition to Uptown Saturday Night, Parker also made acting appearances on the 1980s sitcom Gimme a Break, 1984 CBS Saturday morning kids' show Pryor's Place (for which Parker appeared in the opening title sequence singing the theme song), two episodes of Berrenger's (1985), Charlie Barnett's Terms of Enrollment (1986) (V) aka Terms of Enrollment (USA: short title), Disorderlies (1987), Enemy Territory (1987).
 He was also a production assistant for the film Fly by Night (1993).
 He made guest appearances on 21 Jump Street and Kids Incorporated.
 In early 2009, Parker appeared in a television advertisement for 118 118, a British directory enquiries provider.
 This featured Parker singing a 118-specific version of the Ghostbusters theme song.

 On April 15, 2009, Parker's 118 theme song was made available as a downloadable ringtone from the 118 118 mobile website.
 In 2014, Parker appeared in the fifth episode of the first season of NBC's romantic comedy television series A to Z, singing the "Ghostbusters" theme song for a Halloween party.
 Parker was highlighted on TV One's series Unsung, in the fifth season.

+Ray Parker Jr. is married.
+He has been married to Elaine Parker since June 12, 1994.
+They have four sons together.